-The SVOC hits exceeded Unrestricted use SCOs, the most stringent soil guideline.
-The proposed commercial development of the Site is allowable with the SVOC hits that were observed.
-Any soil removed will be dealt with in accordance with NYSDEC Regulations.
+The SVOC detections exceeded Unrestricted use SCOs, the most stringent soil guideline.
+The proposed commercial development of the Site is allowable with the SVOC detections that were observed.
+Any soil removed will be handled in accordance with NYSDEC Regulations.
 No significant SVOC exceedances were detected that would restrict the development of the Site as proposed.
-If a SSDS or SVE is deemed necessary based on field conditions at the time of construction, they will be designed and implemented.
-However, the data to date from multiple subsurface investigations does not indicate that either will be required.
+As discussed in Response to Comment C-7, an SSDS and/or vapor barrier will be designed and implemented.

 Were the findings here.
 Were they supposed to be reported to the DEC, I'm not sure.
-I haven't aasked that of the consultant but I'm not sure they were supposed to because sometimes you have to report.
+I haven't asked that of the consultant but I'm not sure they were supposed to because sometimes you have to report.
 (Board Member Neufeld, Public Hearing, May 6, 2021)